cda-tum/fiction/docs/cli.rst

 allows for reproducibility as it will also be used as the network``\ s name.

-However, most importantly, a technology mapping command ``map`` is available that rewrites any ``network`` type as a topology network that exclusively uses gates from a given set but computes the same Boolean function.
+However, most importantly, a technology mapping command ``map`` is available that rewrites any ``network`` type as a technology network that exclusively uses gates from a given set but computes the same Boolean function.
 For instance, ``map -oxi`` produces a logic network that only uses OR gates, XOR gates, and inverters.
 This is extremely helpful for gate libraries that do not support certain gate types.